Sayak4g/Tic-tac-toe-game/README.md

-# Tic-tac-toe-game
-A simple tic tac toe game
-Sure!
-Here’s a simplified version of the README for your Tic Tac Toe game:

----

 # Tic Tac Toe Game

 A simple and fun Tic Tac Toe game where you can play against a friend or an AI.